sidecartridge/sidecart-site-dev-docs/userguide.md

 4. The user can now select the application to download pressing `RETURN` or `ENTER`.
 Now, the SidecarT board will find the floppy image in the database that contains the application and download it to the storage folder for floppy images.

-5. After the download is finished, the Atari ST will load and prepare the floppy image to be used.
-The SidecarT board green led will blink an `F` in Morse code to indicate that the floppy image is ready to be used.
+5. After the download is finished, the Atari ST will redirect the user to the Floppy Emulation menu to select how to use the floppy image.

-4. Gently reset or power cycle the Atari ST to use the floppy image.
+4. From the menu the user can reset the computer.
 The Atari ST will boot normally and will use the floppy image as if it was a physical floppy disk.

 ### Set the URL of the database and images files